 It makes more sense then, to avoid the other parks on the weekend and go to Hollywood Studios if forced to choose.

 Make sure to read our post on The Best Times to Go to Disney World which takes into consideration all the factors and breaks it down month by month.

 How Many Days Do You Need at Hollywood Studios?

 Many are under the impression that Hollywood Studios is only a half-day park and not worth staying all day.
 While that may be true if you only want to do a couple of attractions, you will need significantly more time if you really want to experience it all.

 For first-timers, Hollywood Studios is a full-day park, You might even need two days if you want to ride all the attractions and see all the shows.

 This is especially true since Rise of the Resistance opened.
-Since it is so hard to get a boarding pass, one day doesn’t guarantee you the opportunity to ride.
+Whether it is using a standby queue or the boarding pass system, it’s the most popular attraction at Walt Disney World and depending on the crowds it could take quite a bit of time to ride.
+It’s also possible that it could break down the day you are visiting.
 To be safe, we recommend spending two days at Hollywood Studios during your visit.

 Have a Plan

 Do the most important things early in the day in case those attractions close down unexpectedly later in the day, leaving you without other opportunities to ride.